10 dead, 13 rescued as landslide hits Himachal Pradesh’s Kinnaur | Law-Order

 Similarly on July 27, at least eight people died, two were injured and two went missing in flash floods triggered by a cloudburst in Lahaul-Spiti district.

-Jal Shakti Minister Mahender Singh Thakur had informed the state Assembly on August 4 that a total of 218 people died and 12 went missing in Himachal Pradesh this monsoon season.
+Jal Shakti Minister Mahender Singh Thakur had informed the state Assembly on August 4 that 218 people died and 12 went missing in Himachal Pradesh this monsoon season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)